 In the Two Year Conservatory program, all of your passion, drive, and commitment to your art will be called upon for completing the professional actor training at The Actors Conservatory.

-You’ll spend most of your days in active exploration, sweating your face off one minute and fighting to clear your mind in absolute stillness the next – all in the name of filling your own skin.
+You’ll spend most of your days in active exploration, meeting rigorous physical and vocal demands, one minute, and finding simplicity and grounding in stillness, the next — all in the name of filling your own skin.
 At times, you’ll face what seem like insurmountable assignments.
 At night you’ll rehearse, working with partners and small groups toward creating a singular, theatrical event.

 The Conservatory’s Two Year professional actor training program is a rigorous and intensive course of study for the serious student with a tenacious desire to become a professional actor.
 Classes in movement, voice, acting, improvisation, styles, text analysis and more create a rounded experience for the disciplined theatre student.

 The Actors Conservatory received full accreditation from the National Association of Schools of Theatre (NAST) in March 2008.
 A NAST-accredited school assures that students are in a program that meets rigorous academic, financial and administrative standards.
 Conservatory-eligible students are able to find funding through Federal Financial Aid, grants and student loans, and Conservatory work is more likely to be accepted as transferable credit with a college or university.

 The Actors Conservatory is a stand-alone school dedicated to Conservatory style training.
 The students are required to take the program in its entirety and the majority of effort is centered in the classroom.
 The Conservatory requires a minimum of 30 hours of teacher classroom clock hours per week.
 Students can expect a minimum of 10 hours a week doing outside preparation in either written homework, theory into practice or by arrangement lab hours. *(See definitions below)

 Lecture and Discourse (L&D)